Senators top Maple Leafs as Brassard, Stone notch a pair of goals each

+"I feel terrible for him.
+He was having a tremendous start to the season and he was working so hard," Senators coach Guy Boucher said.

+"At least it's not a lower-body injury, which would be the end of the world, so he can continue to work his legs and on his stamina for when he's ready to come back."

-Derick Brassard and Mark Stone each had two goals and an assist while Erik Karlsson had three assists as the Ottawa Senators beat the Toronto Maple Leafs 6-3 on Saturday.
+Derick Brassard and Mark Stone each had two goals and an assist while Erik Karlsson had three assists in the win, the first in five tries on home ice for the Senators this season..

 Nate Thompson and Ryan Dzingel also scored for the Senators (4-1-3).
 Craig Anderson made his seventh start of the season and had 28 saves for the win.